 Venice is know for its beach, the glorious stretch of pristine white sands, the warm sunshine and the palm trees making for the perfect postcard.
 You need not step onto the beach in order to experience the vibrant culture of Venice, just walk along the bustling boardwalk and you will see the local scene unfold before you.
 Watch the street performers mesmerize spectators with their talents, buy something very unique from any of the shops that line the Boardwalk, or catch the attraction that is the Muscle Beach, where Arnold Schwarzenegger-worshipers pump iron and strive to look as big and muscular as possible.

-The Staples Center is home to the Los Angeles Lakers, the Kings and the Clippers.
+This arena is home to the Los Angeles Lakers, the Kings and the Clippers.
 At many games, you can catch celebrity fans like Jack Nicholson and Leonardo DiCaprio courtside.
 It also hosts concerts with the biggest names in the business featured regularly here.
 The arena boasts a $1.5 million Bose sound system and an eight-sided, high-resolution video scoreboard and public concourses with 1,200 television monitors.
 It's the perfect place to enjoy a spectacle.